2019 Washington Nationals season

 The 2019 Washington Nationals season was the Nationals' 15th season competing as the Major League Baseball (MLB) franchise representative in the District of Columbia, the 12th season at Nationals Park, and the 51st since the original team was started in Montreal, Quebec, Canada.
 The team clinched a playoff berth for the third time in four seasons on September 24.
 The Nationals won their first ever National League pennant on October 15, and eventually won their first World Series in franchise history on October 30, becoming the seventh Wild Card team to win the World Series.
 The Nationals also set franchise records in home runs (231) and runs scored (873).

-The Nationals began their regular season at home against the New York Mets on March 28 and ended their regular season at home against the Cleveland Indians on September 29.
-They beat the Milwaukee Brewers in the NLWC Game on October 1, winning their first playoff series since 1981, and first since moving to Washington D.C. and upset the two-time defending National League champions and 106 game winning Los Angeles Dodgers in five games in the NLDS, before advancing to the NLCS for the first time since 1981, where they swept the St. Louis Cardinals.
-They won the pennant and advanced to the World Series for the first time in Nationals franchise history.
+They opened the regular season at home against the New York Mets on March 28 and closed it at home against the Cleveland Indians on September 29.
+They beat the Milwaukee Brewers in the NLWC Game on October 1, winning their first playoff round since 1981, and first since moving to Washington D.C..
+In the NLDS, they upset the Los Angeles Dodgers - two-time defending National League champions and winner of 106 games - in five games, to advance to the NLCS for the first time since 1981.
+They swept the St. Louis Cardinals, winning the pennant and advancing to the World Series for the first time in Nationals franchise history.
 This ended the longest drought (50 seasons) for a team to win their first league pennant in MLB history.
 This was also Washington, D.C.'s first appearance in the World Series since the American League's Senators in 1933.
-They proceeded to defeat the Houston Astros in seven games to capture the franchise's first World Series championship, and the first for Washington, D.C. since 1924.
-The Nationals also became just the second team to sweep their opponent in the LCS since going to a best-of-seven format, and subsequently go on to win the World Series, the other team being the 1995 Atlanta Braves, and the first team in North American professional sports to win all road games in a best-of-seven playoff series when they prevailed over the Astros.
+They defeated the Houston Astros (107–55) in seven games to capture the franchise's first World Series championship, and the first for Washington, D.C. since 1924.

+The Nationals also became just the second team to sweep their opponent in a best-of-seven game LCS and then win the World Series, the other team being the 1995 Atlanta Braves.
+In their World Series win they also became the first team in the history of North American professional sports to win each road game in a best-of-seven playoff series.

+The Nationals' 2019 season is widely regarded as one of the most remarkable turnarounds in modern baseball history.
+After starting the season 19–31, the team rebounded to finish 93–69 and ultimately win the World Series.
+At one point in late May, their championship odds were estimated at just 1.5 percent before they posted a 74–38 record over the remainder of the season.
+Their postseason run further underscored the improbability of their success, as they won five elimination games—trailing in all of them—and became the first team in Major League Baseball history to do so.
+In the years since, the team has frequently been cited as a benchmark example of resilience following a poor start.

-As of 2025, this represents the most recent winning season and playoff berth for the Nationals.
+As of 2026, this represents the most recent winning season and playoff berth for the Nationals.